 Hybrid Work Schedule: Insights, Benefits, and Tips

-In the early months of 2024, majority of professionals (65%) prefer to continue working remotely and 32% would rather work in a hybrid workplace.
+In the early months of 2024, the majority of professionals (65%) prefer to continue working remotely, and 32% would rather work in a hybrid workplace.

 What is a Hybrid Work Schedule?

-Hybrid work schedule is an agile work arrangement that unites elements of both remote and traditional in-office work.
-These flexible approaches give employees the freedom of choice, whether to work from the office, from home, or other off-site location.
+A hybrid work schedule is an agile work arrangement that unites elements of both remote and traditional in-office work.
+These flexible approaches give employees the freedom of choice, whether to work from the office, from home, or from another off-site location.

-Hybrid work schedule aims to combine the advantages of both work environments, while serving employees’ need for flexibility, improved work-life balance, and increased productivity.
-Over the past year, 29% of full-time employees in all industries were working in hybrid arrangements, only 12% of the whole workforce we fully remote, and 59% – full-time on site.
+A hybrid work schedule aims to combine the advantages of both work environments, while serving employees’ need for flexibility, improved work-life balance, and increased productivity.
+Over the past year, 29% of full-time employees in all industries were working in hybrid arrangements, only 12% of the whole workforce were fully remote, and 59% – full-time on-site.

-- Information (including Technology) with 54% of employees working in some kind of hybrid arrangements and 20% being fully remote.
+- Information (including Technology), with 54% of employees working in some kind of hybrid arrangement and 20% being fully remote.

 - Finance & Insurance, following closely with 47% of workers with agile work schedules and 22% working completely off-site.